Bonnie Glantz Fatell

 - strategic transactions and acquisitions

 Ms. Fatell is recognized by Chambers USA as a leading bankruptcy lawyer.
-Chambers notes she has "fantastic analytical skills and intellectual prowess; she grasps both the details and the larger picture" and is a "terrifically capable and enormously resourceful lawyer."
+Chambers notes “peers reserve particular acclaim for her expert command of the court and courtroom.”
+Clients say she has "fantastic analytical skills and intellectual prowess; she grasps both the details and the larger picture" and is a "terrifically capable and enormously resourceful lawyer."
 Sources say she is "thoughtful and easy to work with" and "brings a high degree of integrity, rationality and knowledge" to any case she is involved with.
-She is also recognized frequently in The Deal as a top bankruptcy attorney.
-She has been named to The International Who's Who of Insolvency & Restructuring Lawyers 2012 by Who's Who Legal.

-Ms. Fatell is only the second practicing Delaware attorney to become a member of the prestigious American College of Bankruptcy.
-In 2008, she was elected as Regent of the American College of Bankruptcy for the Third Circuit.
+Ms. Fatell is only the second practicing Delaware attorney to become a fellow of the prestigious American College of Bankruptcy.
+From 2008 to 2012, she served two terms as Regent of the American College of Bankruptcy for the Third Circuit.

-She frequently lectures and writes on issues involving corporate restructuring and bankruptcy, and is a contributing author to Colliers Bankruptcy Forms Manual (3rd ed.) and Best Practices for Corporate Restructuring (Aspatore Books, 2006).
+She frequently lectures and writes on issues involving corporate restructuring and bankruptcy, and is a contributing author to Colliers Bankruptcy Forms Manual (3rd ed.).

 - Solyndra as counsel to the creditors' committee of a green energy developer and manufacturer of photovoltaic solar power systems having combined debt and equity obligations in excess of $1 billion including over $500 million owed to the U.S. Department of Energy